 Report Animal Bites to Public Health

-The first rabid animal in Washtenaw County for 2014 was reported on June 2: a bat.
+No animals have tested positive for rabies so far in 2015.
 Testing results from prior years are available on our Animal Bites and Rabies page.

 What is Rabies?